Mat1020/RaspPi-LED/README.md

 ## BEFORE Building Up the Circuit
 **Raspberry Pi GPIO Pinout Diagram** <br>
-Before connecting and setting anything yet, we need to understand what the pinout of your Raspberry Pi is.
+Before connecting and setting anything yet, you need to understand what the pinout of your Raspberry Pi is.
 The Raspberry Pi GPIO pinout diagram shows you the **name of each pin** and  **information about the functions of each pin**.

 You can find your Raspberry Pi GPIO pinout diagram by typing in your broswer search: